SafwatHalaby/osm-bot/gtfs/gtfs_readme.txt

 space.js: A helper script, which removes duplicate bus stops and flags
           suspect duplicates.
 It can be modified to perform other spacial tasks unrelated to GTFS.
-Should be run after gtfs.js.
+Should be run after gtfs.js. gtfs_bootstrap.js: Can derive a gtfs file from an OSM dataset.
+                   If someone else imported bus stops to your country years ago, and the file used for import is lost, this can be used to recreate it, allowing gtfs.js to work properly.
+                   Alternatively, gtfs.js can be bootstrapped with a blank old/parsed.txt.